 This role is to deliver on the service promises made by the Rainmaker allowing him/her to continue hunting.
 These sales professionals are skilled at discovering and meeting the ongoing business needs of the partner company while keeping watch on the SEGs business successes and stumbles.
 In addition, the Relationship Manager should look for opportunities to partner with HR and Benefits for credit union products and services that will make the SEG’s job easier (i.e. Payroll cards for unbanked employees, credit counseling for employees that have received garnishments, HSAs to support their High Deductible Health Plans).
 The Relationship Manager also coordinates branch days, lunch and learn sessions and seminars.
 In addition, they need to keep a pulse on leadership changes and hiring bursts or layoffs so the credit union can bond with the new leaders, support new employee orientations or provide loan support/concessions for employees losing their jobs).

 The Account Facilitator

-This is typically a team of experts that are trained in membership/account opening processes, loan applications and processes and problem solving.
-Ideally they should be equally adept at online and mobile banking systems and hardware.
-Their job is to “take the branch” to employee.
-This work can be product (auto loan special with a buying service or car sale), service (online banking, BillPay and mobile banking training and tutorials) or solution-based (understanding your credit report, home buying class or tutorial, and planning for college).
+This is typically a team of experts that are trained in membership/account opening processes, loan applications and processes and problem-solving.
+Ideally, they should be equally adept at online and mobile banking systems and hardware.
+Their job is to “take the branch” to the employee.
+This work can be a product (auto loan special with a buying service or car sale), service (online banking, BillPay and mobile banking training and tutorials) or solution-based (understanding your credit report, home buying class or tutorial, and planning for college).
 During Lunch and Learns or seminars, they provide table support for attendees.

 Having the right business development strategy with expertly executed tactics by the right team will improve your credit union’s growth and sustainability.